 What is it: Psycho-Pass

-Context and Atmosphere
+Context and Setting

 Anime Production

-• Director: Naoyoshi Shiotani
+- Director: Naoyoshi Shiotani

-• Screenplay: Gen Urobuchi
+- Screenplay: Gen Urobuchi

-• Studio: Production IG
+- Studio: Production IG

-• Premiere: October 2012
+- Premiere: October 2012

-• Seasons: 3 seasons and a movie
+- Seasons: 3 seasons and one movie

-• Genre: Action, Psychological Thriller, Science Fiction
+- Genre: Action, Psychological Thriller, Science Fiction

 Main Characters

 The characters in Psycho-Pass are complex and well-developed, each bringing a unique perspective on the justice system.
 Akane Tsunemori, the protagonist, is a young inspector who begins to question the morality of the Sibyl system.
-Kogami Shinya, a former inspector, is a character who represents the fight against the system and the search for justice at any cost.
+Kogami Shinya, a former inspector, is a character who represents the fight against the system and the pursuit of justice at any cost.
 Other characters, such as Ginoza Nobuchika and Makishima Shogo, also play crucial roles in the narrative, each challenging established norms and exploring the system's flaws.
-The dynamics between these characters is one of the driving forces of the plot, providing rich development throughout the series.
+The dynamic between these characters is one of the driving forces of the plot, providing rich development throughout the series.

 Themes and Philosophy